junjiemars/c/src/memory/memory.md

 patterns, most often using the same 4-byte native word size.
 The different bits in the instruction encoding indicate things such as what type of instruction it is (load, store, multiply, etc) and registers involved.

+## Pointer Basics

+### Pointers and Pointees

+We use the term __pointee__ for the thing that the pointer points to, and we stick to the basic properties of the pointer/pointee relationship which are true in all languages.

+Allocating a pointer and allocating a pointee for it to point to are two separate steps.
+You can think of the pointer/pointee structure are operating at two levles.
+Both the levels must be setup for things to work.

+### Dereferencing

+The __dereference__ operation starts at the pointer and follows its arrow over to access its pointee.
+The goal may be to look at the pointee state or to change the state.

+The dereference operation on a pointer only works if the pointer has a pointee -- the pointee must be allocated and the pointer must be set to point to it.

+### Pointer Assignment

+__Pointer assignment__ between two pointers makes them point to the same pointee.
+Pointer assignment does not touch the pointees.
+It just changes one pointer to have the same refrence as another pointer.
+After pointer assignment, the two pointers are said to be "sharing" the pointee.

 ## C Array